 - Inclement weather The decision to cancel classes due to inclement weather is made by the Academic Dean and will be announced on local radio stations WIBA (1310 AM), WTSO (1070 AM), WTDY (1480 AM), WOLX (94.9 FM).
-The Campus Assistance Center ((608) 663-4861) will also be notified. - 2.
+The Campus Assistance Center ((608) 663-4861) will also be notified.
+Students may also check the Edgewood College website for closure information (www.edgewood.edu). - 2.
 Instructor illness, or family emergency beyond the instructor's control If the class has to be cancelled, it is the instructor's responsibility to: - Notify students by 3:00 p.m. that the class has been canceled. - Either before or during the next class meeting, it is the instructor's responsibility to reschedule the class so that students can make up the work that was missed.
 Because of the limited class space available, classes may need to be made up on a Friday or Saturday.
 Each canceled class must be made up within the 7-week term in which the cancellation occurred.